A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: INTRODUCTION

-The convergence rates of various gradient-based methods are highly sensitive to the condition number of the objective function.
-In practical applications, the considered objective could be badly scaled or ill-conditioned.
-The Newton type and quasi-Newton techniques are efficient ways to improve the convergence speed of algorithms.
-A large number of studies focus on leveraging Hessian matrices to design second-order decentralized algorithms \cite{mokhtari2016network,mokhtari2016decentralized,zhang2021newton,jakovetic2022hessian,liu2023communication}.
-Numerical experiments have demonstrated that these algorithms exhibit significantly faster convergence compared to gradient-based algorithms.
-However, despite their empirical success, these methods are theoretically limited to a no-faster-than-linear convergence rate and incur significant computation costs due to the calculation of Hessian matrices or their inverses.
-Quasi-Newton techniques are more widely used in decentralized optimization to promote quasi-Newton algorithm development \cite{eisen2017decentralized,li2021bfgs,zhang2023variance,10589277,wang2025decentralized}, since the curvature information of the Hessian of the objective function can be easily captured with a low computation cost.
+For decentralized optimization, gradient-based first-order methods have been widely used due to their simple implementation and low computational cost at each iteration.
+Existing well-developed works include Decentralized Gradient Descent (DGD) \cite{nedic2009distributed,yuan2016convergence,zeng2018nonconvex}, gradient tracking methods and their variants \cite{xu2015augmented,qu2017harnessing,nedic2017achieving,nedic2017geometrically, jakovetic2019exact,gao2022achieving,zhang2020distributed,song2024optimal}, exact diffusion methods \cite{shi2015extra,yuan2018exact,alghunaim2024local,wu2024music}, momentum methods \cite{xin2019distributed,takezawa2022momentum,huang2024accelerated}, and primal-dual methods \cite{shi2014linear,jakovetic2020primal,mancino2023decentralized}.
+The convergence rates of gradient-based methods are highly sensitive to the condition number of the objective function.
+Hence, second-order Newton type decentralized algorithms have been developed to improve the convergence speed \cite{mokhtari2016network,mokhtari2016decentralized,zhang2021newton,jakovetic2022hessian,liu2023communication}.
+Numerical experiments demonstrate that these Hessian-based second-order algorithms exhibit significantly faster convergence compared to gradient-based algorithms.
+However, despite their empirical success, these methods are still theoretically limited to a no-faster-than-linear convergence rate and incur significant computational costs due to the calculation of Hessian matrices and/or their inverses.
+To reduce the computational cost, quasi-Newton type decentralized algorithms have also recently been developed \cite{eisen2017decentralized,li2021bfgs,zhang2023variance,10589277,wang2025decentralized}, where the curvature information of the Hessian of the objective function is captured with a much lower computational cost.